Graph Neural Networks in Recommender Systems: A Survey: Backgrounds and Categorization

 \subsection{Recommender Systems}

 Recommender systems infer users' preferences from user-item interactions or static features, and further recommend items that users might be interested in \cite{adomavicius2005toward}.
 It has been a popular research area for decades because it has great application value and the challenges in this field are still not well addressed.
-The main research of recommender systems usually can be classified into two essential types of tasks, i.e., modeling user's static preferences from paired interactions or modeling user's dynamic preferences from the sequential behaviors.

-\textbf{General recommendation}\footnote{In fact, it is usually called as collaborative filtering task.
-Here, we name it as general recommendation to distinguish it from sequential recommendation that will be introduced later.} usually assumes the users have static preferences and models them based on either implicit (e.g., clicks, reads, or purchases) or explicit (i.e., ratings) feedbacks.
-A common paradigm for general recommendation model is to reconstruct users' historical interactions by the representations of users and items.
-Specifically, we formulate the problem as follows:
+Formally, the task is to estimate her/his preference for any item $i\in \mathcal{I}$ by the learnt user representation $h_u^*$ and item representation $h_i^*$, i.e.,